Azure-Samples/ms-identity-java-spring-tutorial/4-Deployment/deploy-to-azure-app-service/README.md

          azure.activedirectory.client_secret=`YOUR CLIENT SECRET VALUE`
          ```

-3. If you are sure you want to continue, proceed to [Step 3](#step-3-deploy-the-web-app).
+3. If you are sure you want to continue, proceed to [Deploy the web app](#step-3-deploy-the-web-app)

 ### Step 3: Deploy the web app